If you’d like to book me to speak at your campus or leadership event, please call me at (303) 815-6438 or email email@example.com.

 Any of the keynotes below may be presented as breakouts in addition to a main keynote.
 A standard visit is 5-hours, from stepping on site until completion of duties, but other scenarios are negotiable.
 Discounts are available if you are flexible on booking date.
-T.J. does a limited number of college visits at a discount for campuses and organizations with limited budgets.
+I do a limited number of college visits at a discount for campuses and organizations with limited budgets.
 Call for more information.

 “MOTIVATING THE MIDDLE”

 Your student organization has thirds.
 Top-third leaders wrap their personal identity in your group, exert the most influence on its actions, and make your group their top priority.
 Middle-third members care about your organization and the relationships they have there, but it’s one of several competing priorities.
 Bottom-third members are disengaged, potentially causing drama, or checked out.
 Unfortunately, most top-third leaders spend the majority of their time fighting the bottom-third – trying to make them attend events, care more deeply, and contribute more.

 In 2012, T.J. published “Motivating the Middle: Fighting Apathy in College Student Organizations” which has quickly become one of the top selling books on student leadership in the nation.
 In his book and his campus keynote, T.J. urges student leaders to start motivating and leading their members based on those members’ chosen level of engagement.
 You can’t make a bottom-third member care as much as a top-third leader!
 But, you can motivate and lead everyone if you adopt appropriate strategies specific to your members’ level of engagement.
 And, T.J. says, student leaders need to focus less energy on the disengaged bottom-third and start spending more time “Motivating the Middle.”